Stari89/izi-crawler/README.md

 ### Environment Setup

+-   Download and install **git** (for newbies the Principal Developer recommends installing [Sourcetree](https://www.sourcetreeapp.com/) git UI client with git included, so in case of problems he can help you)
+-   Clone the project to your workspace folder with this url: `https://github.com/Stari89/izi-crawler.git`
 -   Download and install Node Version Manager: [nvm for Windows](https://github.com/coreybutler/nvm-windows), [nvm for Linux and MacOS](https://github.com/nvm-sh/nvm)
 -   Install Node.js (LTS, the exact version will be stated and enforced in `/src/client-mobile-v1/package.json`, but let's use 20.11.0 in this instructions) with nvm in your terminal (run your terminal as administrator if you get `exit status 5: Access is denied.` error):
     ```